Fighting Child Poverty Through Housing, Service Staffing, and Food Security Budget Investments

 • Resolve contracting and budget process issues that delay payment to Legal Services and homeless services organizations that are critical in preventing homelessness, in processing immigration paperwork, and in housing and delivering services to people living on our streets and in shelters.

-• Continue to improve Public Benefit access and retention by address HRA staffing shortage, removing red tape, and implementing technology solutions to ensure CityFHEPS payments and renewals and public benefits are secured and are not disrupted in transition to permanent
+• Continue to improve Public Benefit access and retention by addressing HRA staffing shortage, removing red tape, and implementing technology solutions to ensure CityFHEPS payments and renewals and public benefits are secured and are not disrupted in transition to permanent.

 Promote Well-being in Shelter